siddharthapal8240/MediaMetric/README.md

 We thank the following contributors for their hard work and dedication:

-- Priyanshu
+- Priyanshu Nayan
-- Ronit
+- Ronit Pal
-- Riyaz
+- Sk Riyaz
-- Siddhartha
+- Siddhartha Pal

 ## License